A Brief History of the Marque

 The firm is also listed as Ajax Motor Manufacturing, Arthur St. Birmingham (1), and the note goes on to say that the firm built only an open-frame 147cc "Lady's Model".
 This is incorrect; they also built models with conventional frames.

 Ajax-branded motorcycles were also sold in Italy in the mid 1930s with AJS engines, and in Belgium in the early post-war years using engines from Sachs and NSU.
+See Disambiguation

 Miniature Two-speed Model.

 55x62 mm.
 (147 c.c); single cyl. two-stroke; petroil lubrication; Amac carb.; flywheel mag.; 2-sp. gear; no clutch or kick-starter; chain and belt drive; 26 x 1¾in. tyres.
 Price £26 5s.

 A newcomer to the motor cycle world, the Ajax Junior is one of the cheapest lightweights in the Show.
 The makers claim that it is in no sense a cycle, but a motor cycle; we should say that it is a step between the two, for the tyres fitted are not much larger than those used on pedal cycles.
 Fitted with a simple type of spring fork, the Ajax Junior is, however, a machine which will appeal to those who require a two-speed miniature to supplant the pedal cycle.

 70x70 mm.
 (269 c.c); single cyl. two-stroke; drip feed lubrication; Amac carb.; flywheel mag.; 2-sp. gear; clutch and kick-starter; chain-cum-belt drive; 26x2¼in. tyres.
 Price £47 10s.